Forex Education

 3. Country Risk and Liquidity Risk

 The Counter market is larger than the exchange-traded currencies; they have various liquidity scenarios outside America and Europe.
 Many nations also put limits and restrictions on volumes, prices, and positions for certain volatility levels.
-These kinds of limits can prevent traders from trading with ease and create unfavorable liquidity risk.
+These kinds of limits can prevent traders from trading with ease and create unfavorable liquidity risks.

-Sometimes countries also bar traders from trading or transferring a certain country; such restrictions can also create settlement issues and obligate the contract.
+Sometimes, countries also bar traders from trading or transferring a certain country; such restrictions can also create settlement issues and obligate the contract.
 Such risks are more common among the non-U.S market players as the liquidity issues are higher outside the U.S.

 4. Credit Risk